10 Best Therapists for Women in New York City

 As a therapist, Maggie works with adults in their 20s and 30s dealing with a history of unresolved pain.
 With a keen awareness of both individual factors and the impacts of social injustice and intersectional oppression, Maggie supports her clients on their journeys of personal growth towards true healing.
 Maggie utilizes mindfulness practices, Cognitive Behavioral Therapy (CBT), somatic therapy, and narrative therapy to help her clients understand and reimagine past experiences, challenge negative thinking, and promote holistic healing within their minds and bodies.

-• Specialty areas: Adolescent Issues, Anxiety, Coping Skills, Depression, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues
+• Specialties: Adolescent Issues, Anxiety, Coping Skills, Depression, Family Conflict, Life Transitions, Mood Disorders, Relationship Issues, Self Esteem, Stress, Women's Issues

 3. Julia Laplaza, LMHC